 How to make smoked stew on Traeger with potatoes and a thick gravy.
 If you love cooking on your grill, try this fork tender dutch oven stew.

 Did you know you could make smoked stew on your grill??
 It’s true.
 With beef and potatoes all cooked together you can make a one pot meal without ever turning your oven on.
-This is one of our favorite Traeger recipes your family will love too. (affiliate links present)
+This is one of our favorite easy smoker recipes your family will love too. (affiliate links present)

 Traeger Beef Stew